 Casual Day is South Africa’s leading fundraising & awareness campaign for persons with disabilities and is the flagship project of the National Council of and for Persons with Disabilities (NCPD).

 Launched in 1995, Casual Day is an awareness and fundraising campaign benefiting persons with disabilities.
-Each year on the first Friday of September, South Africans are encouraged to go to work or school dressed differently – either dress up or dress down – and to wear the official Casual Day sticker to show their support for persons with disabilities.
+Each year, South Africans are encouraged to go to work or school dressed differently – either dress up or dress down – and to wear the official Casual Day sticker to show their support for persons with disabilities.

-Each year, approximately 4 500 companies, 100 schools and 400 NGO organisations take part in Casual Day.
-Over the past 25 years since Casual Day was launched, the project has raised in excess of R343 million (2018 totals) which is distributed among the project’s national beneficiaries representing persons with disabilities as a part of a diverse society.
+Each year, approximately 800 companies, 200 schools and 400+ NGO organisations take part in Casual Day.
+Over the past 25 years since Casual Day was launched, the project has raised in excess of R370 million (2019 totals) which is distributed among the project’s beneficiaries representing persons with disabilities as a part of a diverse society.

 This is achieved thanks to the generous support of the South African public, corporates, government organisations, schools and the hard work of our NGO organisations in getting our message and sticker sales out there.